GSA/digitalgov.gov/content/posts/2014-08-19-redesigning-with-customer-feedback-child-support-enforcement-usability-case-study.md

 ---
+url: /2014/08/19/redesigning-with-customer-feedback-child-support-enforcement-usability-case-study/
 date: 2014-08-19 1:00:49 -0400
-title: 'Redesigning with Customer Feedback\: Child Support Enforcement Usability Case Study'
+title: 'Redesigning with Customer Feedback: Child Support Enforcement Usability Case Study'
 summary: 'The Federal Office of Child Support Enforcement at the Administration for Children and Families had a visually appealing website after an agency-wide redesign of program websites.
-The problem\: Key stakeholders complained they could no longer easily find needed information.
+The problem: Key stakeholders complained they could no longer easily find needed information.
 Their feedback prompted us to facilitate a UX-minded focus group to recommend improvements that met both users&rsquo; business needs and the redesign goals.'
-authors: [crystal-peeler]
+authors:
+  - crystal-peeler
 categories:
   - Design
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - Customer Experience